 Why Dunk is the perfect hedge knight for this story

 Dunk travels as a poor knight with a big body and a simple moral compass.
 He’s not trying to become a lord.
 He’s trying to survive without losing himself.
 In A Knight of the Seven Kingdoms, his status as a hedge knight forces him to interact with every layer of society, peasants, innkeepers, squires, knights, and princes, without the protection of a powerful name.
+One of the most important relationships he forms during these travels is with the mysterious boy Egg Targaryen, whose hidden identity eventually reshapes the entire story.

 That’s why his choices matter.
 A hedge knight can blend into the background.
 Dunk refuses to.
 He steps in when someone is being crushed, even when it’s smarter to walk away.